 Investing strategies are undermined by their popularity.

-Buying popular assets is very effective, as prices will be premium.
-This is precisely why active investing strategies rarely work for long.
+Buying popular assets is very expensive, as prices will be premium.
+This is why active investing strategies don’t work for long.

 If a group of assets have special characteristics which the market believes will give them a superior return, then the price of those assets will rise to the point where its new forward-looking return equalises with all other assets.

-To expect that dividend growth investing still works, is to believe that:
+To expect that dividend growth investing will continue to work, is to believe that:

-- Investors have ignored this when setting the price of the asset.
+- Investors are ignoring this when bidding for or selling the asset.

 Considering how widespread the dividend growth strategy is – why would we assume the second point is true?
-As we are not company valuation experts, we have no way to gauge with the current market price already includes this heightened future performance.
-Considering the sophistication of the market participants in the UK and US stock markets, I would argue it’s safer to assume it has.
+As we are not company valuation experts, we have no way to gauge whether the current market price already reflects heightened expectations.

 Restrictive filters hinder diversification